 Question 3: Are Our Students Progressing and Achieving Academically?

 Are Our Students Progressing and Achieving Academically?

-Our goal is to put our students on an academic trajectory toward college readiness.
-We use a variety of tools to understand student achievement, and look closely at our results to ensure we’re fulfilling our promises to students and families.
+Our goal is to ensure every KIPP student is prepared for college.
+We use a variety of tools to understand student achievement and look closely at our results to ensure we’re fulfilling this promise to students and families.